Ransomware attack struck between 800 and 1,500 businesses, says company at center of hack

 “The impact of this incredibly sophisticated attack has been very minimal,” he said.
 “Unfortunately this happened.
 It happens.
 Doesn’t make it okay.
 It just means it’s the way the world we live in is today.”

-Ransomware attacks work by burying into a business’ computer network and locking its owner out from the inside.
+Ransomware attacks work by burrowing into a business’s computer network and locking its owner out from the inside.
 Going through Kaseya theoretically gave hackers a way to hit many targets at once.
 The group behind the attack, a ransomware gang known as REvil, had initially told each small business hit by the attack they would need to pay around $50,000 to unlock their computers.

 On Sunday, REvil said it would accept $70 million in cryptocurrency to unlock all the businesses at once.
-Jack Cable, a security architect at cyber consulting firm Krebs Stamos Group, reached out to the hackers to research the offer.
+Jack Cable, a security architect at cybersecurity consulting firm Krebs Stamos Group, reached out to the hackers to research the offer.
 REvil immediately offered him a $20 million discount, without Cable even asking for it.

 “That does seem a bit odd,” he said.
 The group may be eager to negotiate because they aren’t making as much as they’d hoped from individual ransoms, Cable said.
-Negotiating ransom payments with hundreds of businesses would be a time-consuming feat, even for a sophisticated group like REvil.
+Negotiating ransom payments with hundreds of businesses would be a time-consuming feat, even for a sophisticated group such as REvil.

 The online tool for individual companies to pay ransoms was disabled for many victims this weekend, Cable said, perhaps in an effort to get the $70 million payout.
 But it was working again Tuesday.

-REvil is thought by experts to be based in Russia and the attack came just weeks after President Biden met with Russian President Vladimir Putin and discussed starting consultations on addressing cyber attacks.
-Biden said Saturday that the initial thinking was that the Russian government was not involved, but that the White House was still looking into it.
+REvil is thought by experts to be based in Russia, and the attack came just weeks after President Biden met with Russian President Vladimir Putin and discussed starting consultations on addressing cyberattacks.
+Biden said Saturday that the initial thinking was that the Russian government was not involved but that the White House was still looking into it.